This article describes how to go from a standard visualization:

 - If your table first appears with numbers in the first column, as seen below:

-You will need to go to Inputs > DATA MANIPULATION and untick Automatically detect row and column names and select First row contains column names and First column contains row names so that your table appears as:
+You will need to go to Data > Data Manipulation and untick Automatically detect row and column names and select First row contains column names and First column contains row names so that your table appears as:

 5. Create a table from the variable that you'll use to create the visualization.
 You can do this by dragging the variable onto your page:

-6. Select both of the tables that were created in Steps 4 and 5 above, and click Combine from the toolbar.
+6. Select both of the tables that were created in Steps 4 and 5 above, right-click, and select Combine.

-7. From the object inspector, ensure that Inputs > Combine Tables > Join direction > Side-by-side and Non-matching rows/columns > Matching only is selected.
+7. From the object inspector, ensure that Data > Combine Tables > Join direction > Side-by-side and Non-matching rows/columns > Matching only is selected.

-8. To sort the data from highest to lowest, you'll want to add some lines of code to the merged object.
-Select the merged table, and from the object inspector, go to Properties > R CODE and add this final line:
+9. To sort the data from highest to lowest, you'll want to add some lines of code to the merged object.
+Select the merged table, and from the object inspector, go to Data > Show Advanced options > R Code and add this final line:

 merged[order(merged[,2], decreasing = TRUE),]

-In the code, I have used "2" to indicate that the table should be sorted on the second column of data.
+In the example code above, merged is the name of the combined table recorded in the previous step.
+Replace merged in the code with the name of your table.
+Also in the example code, "2" indicates that the table should be sorted on the second column of data.
 You may need to update this based on the column position of your numeric data.

-9. The second column of the merged table will need to be extracted for the visualization.
-From the toolbar, go to Calculation > Custom Code, then click onto the page to place the custom calculation.
+10. The second column of the merged table will need to be extracted for the visualization.
+From the toolbar, go to Calculation > Custom Code, then click on the page to place the custom calculation.

-10. Paste the following into the R CODE area:
+11. Paste the following into the R Code area:

 sorteddata = as.numeric(merged[,2])